alexmchale/blendris/README.markdown

 * *:class* will limit objects in this reference set to the given class.
   If a string is specified as a class, it will be constantized before comparing.
-* *reverse* will cause the given field to be updated on the object when it is added to or removed from this set.
+* *:reverse* will cause the given field to be updated on the object when it is added to or removed from this set.

 ### new vs create ###